ejplatform/ej-server/docs/old/urls.rst

     URL sent by e-mail after user request a password reset.

-**Actions that require authentication** account/ (auth:account):
+**Actions that require authentication** account/ (account:index):
-    Manage basic account actions such as password reset, e-mail reset, etc. account/logout/ (auth:logout):
+    Manage basic account actions such as password reset, e-mail reset, etc. account/logout/ (account:logout):
     End user session.
-account/remove/ (auth:remove-account):
+account/remove/ (account:remove-account):
     Remove user account.
-This is an non-reversible operation that the user must confirm in order to actually remove the account. account/change-email/ (auth:manage-email):
+This is an non-reversible operation that the user must confirm in order to actually remove the account. account/change-email/ (account:manage-email):
-    Allow user to change its e-mail. account/change-password/ (auth:change-password):
+    Allow user to change its e-mail. account/change-password/ (account:change-password):
     Allow user to change its password.

 All views are included in the ej_accounts app.